AkshayVarma29/Power-Programmer/README.md

 How many placements of these two pieces are possible if he remembers correctly?

 ### 8. K-Berries Problem (Hard)
 There are 2 types of Berries.
 Pineapple and Banana berries.
 Given that each Banana berry gives you exactly K calaries and each Pineapple berry gives 1 calorie.
 Determine the number of ways in which you can eat the berries to gain exactly N calories.

+### 9. File Naming (Medium)
+You are given an array of desired filenames in the order of their creation.
+Since two files cannot have equal names, the one which comes later will have an addition to its name in a form of (k) where k is smallest positive integer such that obtained name is not used yet.
+Return the array of names that will be given to the files.